MasazI/SageMaker-MLWorkFlow-XGBoost-sdkv2/README.md

 ### Training

 - Trainig using SageMaker
-- Evaluationg using SageMaker Endpoint
+- Evaluating using SageMaker Endpoint
 - Evaluating using SageMaker processing

 `Training.ipynb`